-The inspiration for this recipe came after spending the day, with my friend, Danielle.
-You may know of her from the food blog, Bon Viviant.
-She is working on her new site, Beyond the Plate, where she is taking an approach to really learn where our local food comes from.
+The inspiration for this recipe for Lemon and Thyme Scented Blueberry Muffins came to me after spending the day, with my friend, Danielle.
+She is working on her new site, Beyond the Plate, where she is taking an approach to learn where our local food comes from.
 There are over a million food blogs out there, writing about food, and even claiming that they “know” where their food comes from.
 Do they really?
-Pretty pictures are nice, and all; but, her stories will leave you wanting to learn more; do better.
-Danielle is getting down, and dirty, with local-food providers, to learn about their personal journey.
-From gluten-free bakeries, all the way down to cattle ranchers, she is spending the time to get to know them, document them with photos, and then write about it.
-Her post are gorgeously written, and stunning to look at.
-Last Tuesday, she invited me to tag along with you during one of her journalist interviews and photography sessions, she was interviewing a French yogurt maker; Saint Benoit.
+Her pretty pictures are nice, but, her stories will leave you wanting to learn more as well as do better.

-After gobbling down a couple containers of their Meyer Lemon yogurt, I thought it would be the perfect addition to my blueberry recipe.
-While I like my recipe, I thought it could use a little spring refreshing.
-In addition to the citrus scented yogurt, I added extra lemon zest, some vanilla paste, a pinch of fresh thyme, and an abundance of fresh blueberries.
+After gobbling down a couple containers of their Meyer Lemon yogurt, I thought it would be the perfect addition to my ordinary blueberry recipe.
+While I like my recipe, I thought it could use a spring refreshing.
+In addition to the citrus-scented yogurt, I added extra lemon zest, vanilla bean paste, a pinch of fresh thyme, and an abundance of fresh blueberries.

 - 2 cups flour

-- 1 cup sugar
+- 1 cup of sugar

 - 1 teaspoon baking soda